QuantEcon/lecture-source-py/rst_files/career.rst

 * very flexible class of distributions, including uniform, symmetric unimodal, etc.
 * only three parameters

-Here's a figure showing the effect of different shape parameters when :math:`n=50`
+Here's a figure showing the effect on the pmf of different shape parameters when :math:`n=50`

 .. code-block:: python3

-    import matplotlib.pyplot as plt
-    import numpy as np
-    import quantecon as qe
-    from numba import njit, prange
-    from quantecon.distributions import BetaBinomial
-    from scipy.special import binom, beta
-    from mpl_toolkits.mplot3d.axes3d import Axes3D
-    from matplotlib import cm

     def gen_probs(n, a, b):
         probs = np.zeros(n+1)